Estimated reading time: 10 minutes

-Have you ever got confused with no interoperability to track the project’s roadmap?
-At Leantime, we’ve struggled with that issue multiple times and that made us release an intuitive milestone management feature.
-Now it helps you visualize goals with Gantts and generate data-driven insights for the roadmap.
+Have you ever been confused with no interoperability to track the project’s roadmap?
+At Leantime, we’ve struggled with that issue multiple times, making us release an intuitive milestone management feature.
+Now, it helps you visualize goals with Gantts and generate data-driven insights for the roadmap.

 Ever felt puzzled by purchasing countless third-party services to analyze project bottlenecks and outcomes while using Trello?
 Built-in retrospectives make it cost- and time-effective to analyze, track, and attach milestones in one place.